hemantksingh/messup-learn/Cheat sheets/Mac.md

 ## Terminal Setup

 You can either install [iTerm or use the default Terminal](https://apple.stackexchange.com/questions/25143/what-is-the-difference-between-iterm2-and-terminal).
 Since the update to version 10.15 Catalina, macOS includes Z shell (zsh) as default instead of Bash in the Terminal app.

 ### Oh My ZSH

 For managing your zsh configuration you can [install Oh My ZSH](https://ohmyz.sh/#install).
-Oh My Zsh [plugins](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins) provide auto completion support and other utilites for various tools.
+Oh My Zsh [plugins](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins) provide auto completion support and other utilities for various tools.

 List the installed plugins